prxshetty/prxshetty.github.io/README.md

 - `src/app/page.tsx`: Main component containing the entire portfolio
 - `public/images/`: Directory containing all images used in the portfolio
-- `public/docs/`: Directory containing the resume PDF
+- `public/docs/`: Directory containing the resume PDF, courses, certifications

 ## Customization